 - Just a simple drive away is the worlds oldest rainforest, the Daintree Forest.
 Discover a river journey through the Daintree rainforest, spot crocodiles, birds, and animals on a Daintree River tour, cruise to the Great Barrier Reef, ride a horse, take a scenic drive, explore the Bloomfield Track or unwind on an unoccupied beach – all from one convenient location.

 - Never-ending sunshine!
 For the most part of the year, Cairns has a mild and sunny climate that allows you to soak up the vitamin D when needed!

 CAIRNS ITINERARY | HOW TO SPEND 3 DAYS IN CAIRNS

 I’ll show you the greatest things to see and do in Cairns, based on my experience.
 I thought I’d make it more structured by using an itinerary format.
 If you’d like to vary it up or alter it around, that’s OK.
 This itinerary is simply intended to highlight the finest attractions of Cairns.

 DAY 1 | EXPLORE CAIRNS

-I have added exploring cairns in this Cairns itinerary as you want to see a bit of the city.
-I have not done an hour by hour itinerary like I normally do, but I have given you some cool options to check out whilst in Cairns.
+I’ve included exploring cairns in this Cairns itinerary since you’ll want to see a little of the city.
+I haven’t done an hour-by-hour itinerary like I usually do, but I did include some cool things to do while you’re in Cairns.